This publication is a summary of pay and entitlements for award free employees.

 On 26 June 2020 the Western Australian Industrial Relations Commission (WAIRC) issued the 2020 State Wage Case decision.
 The WAIRC decision grants a 1.75% per week increase in the state minimum wage from the first pay period on or after 1 January 2021.

-The 2020 pay rates on this page apply from the first pay period on or after 1 July 2020 through to 31 December 2020.
+The pay rates on this page include the rates of pay that apply from the first pay period on or after 1 July 2020 and the rates of pay that apply from 1 January 2021.

 To view pay rates for previous years visit the Previous years minimum rates for award free employees page.